nielsvm/docker-sauerbraten2020/README.md

 # docker-sauerbraten server (2020)

 Disk-optimized [Sauerbraten](http://sauerbraten.org/) **game server** container shipping the recent 2020 edition.
 While the build process downloads the entire package 985.8 MB large package, the game assets are removed directly after package extraction keeping the image footprint small.
-The built image on Docker Hub is thus kept very small.
+The built image on Docker Hub is thus only ~60Mb and kept very small.

 ### Configuration